nanowallets-guide/nanowallets-json/README.md

 * A public key is a 64 long hexadecimal string and is equivalent to a Nano account/address.

 ### Mnemonic phrases
-* A **24-word** mnemonic phrase can be converted to a Nano seed (entropy) or a Bip32 seed.
+* A **24-word** mnemonic phrase can be converted to a 64-char Nano seed (entropy) or a 128-char Bip32 seed.
 A **12-word** mnemonic is used in some wallets but has a lower entropy and not recommended.
 A Ledger hardware wallet is using a 24-word recovery phrase by default.
+* A 12-word phrase cannot be converted to 24-word or vice versa.

 To test all this in practice you can jump over to [KeyTools Key Converter](https://tools.nanos.cc/?tool=seed).
 That can be used to verify different wallets and to determine what derivation method they use.
 It can also be used to extract private keys from a seed or mnemonic, supporting both derivation methods.
 When using real keys, it's recommended to download the tool and run offline.
 Download link and info can be found at the tool´s home page.